Questions in no particular order…

 Q. Am I still able to go to the mall or night clubs?

 Going to the mall or night clubs is not advisable as the exposure to infectious diseases cannot be controlled.
-The risk of you getting sick and weakening your immune system is high.
+The risk of you getting sick and further weakening your immune system is high.

 Q. How can I protect myself from germs on public transport?